-Bianco’s empire has now expanded to three locations in Phoenix (and another in Tucson); people wait an hour or more for his creations.
+Bianco’s empire has now expanded to two locations in Phoenix, plus his sandwich shop, Pane Bianco, that serves the pizzeria's pies at dinner.
 The Wiseguy (wood-roasted onion, house-smoked mozzarella and fennel sausage) and the Rosa (red onions, parmigiano reggiano, rosemary and Arizona pistachios) are my current go-to’s.

 At Pomo Pizzeria Napoletana, Chef Matteo Schiavone brings 30 years of experience in Italy to diners in the Valley at four locations.
 Elevating flour and water, Pomo uses a slow-rising sourdough made from organic wheat flour from Naples and Mediterranean sea salt.
 Each V.P.N.-certified pizza bakes for just 60-90 seconds at 905 degrees in a hand-built oven.
 I adore the simplicity of the Bufala Verace with San Marzano tomaotes, fresh mozzarella, basil and olive oil.

-At Cibo Urban Pizzeria in Roosevelt Row, the Rustica (mozzarella, prosciutto crudo and arugula) and the earthy Tartufata (mozzarella, mushrooms, prosciutto and truffle oil) are my faves.
+At Cibo Urban Pizzeria in downtown Phoenix's Roosevelt Row neighborhood, the Rustica (mozzarella, prosciutto crudo and arugula) and the earthy Tartufata (mozzarella, mushrooms, prosciutto and truffle oil) are my faves.

 Among the tonier (yet cheaper) entrees at Tarbell’s is a pizza made with Sonoran wheat flour that’s topped with pork and beef meatballs; it’s the recipe of chef-owner Mark Tarbell’s mom.